 The Gallatin area has so much to offer and we are eager to help you continue to make the most of it.
 Let us help you experience the support of our team, educate the community about your offerings, and engage with other members in meaningful ways.

-Kim Baker, IOM, TCEcD
+Kim Baker, IOM, TCEcD, TNCCE

 Meet Kim Baker